 We believe that you — their parent or caregiver — are the most important person in your child’s life.
 That is why we are committed to involving parents in the process of your child’s therapy.
 Length of therapy sessions may vary depending on your child’s age to respect their developmental level.

 Play therapy can continue as long as it is helpful and effective for your child and your family.
 There are no requirements for the number of play therapy sessions within this practice.
 The number of each type of therapy session provided will be determined based on your family’s unique needs and preferences.
 Decisions for continuation and termination of therapy services will be made in collaboration between you and your play therapist.

-After an initial family evaluation, which typically takes the form of a parent consultation plus a one-on-one child evaluation, play therapy will consist of the following appointment types as needed:
+After an initial family evaluation (90 minutes), which typically takes the form of a parent consultation plus a one-on-one child evaluation, play therapy will consist of the following appointment types as needed: